SowmyaDhanapal/glow/lib/Backends/MetaWareNN/README.md

 * ### Modify the below mentioned files
     1. Update "/glow/lib/Backends/MetaWareNN/MetaWareNNFunction.cpp" file
         i.
-Set the path to store the MWNN file dumps in line no: 156 ii.
-Update the path to Glow repository in line no: 165
+Set the path to store the MWNN file dumps in line no: 157 ii.
+Update the path to Glow repository in line no: 166 iii Set the path to evgencnn/scripts folder in line no: 170
     2. Update "/glow/lib/Backends/MetaWareNN/metawarenn_lib/mwnnconvert/mwnn_convert.sh" file
         i.
 Set the $EV_CNNMODELS_HOME path in line no: 3 ii.
 Set the absolute path for ARC/setup.sh file in line no: 4